mario-pz/blog/content/posts/dependabot.md

 # when do we upgrade

-taking to account that your main branch is on a working state, making a new branch and testing dependabot's pr should probably be enough.
+taking to account that your main branch is on a working state, merge dependabot's pr on a testing branch.